mcooper92/capstone-cooper/README.md

 ## Project Goal

-The goal of this project was to constrast the effectiveness of a collaborative filtered recommendation system against a content filtered recommendation system.
+The goal of this project was to contrast the effectiveness of a collaborative filtered recommendation system against a content filtered recommendation system.

 ## Tell Me More